Hindu philosophy: Pāśupata Shaivism

 Pāśupata Shaivism (Pāśupata, 'of Paśupati') is the oldest of the major Shaiva schools.
-The philosophy of Pashupata sect was systematized by Lakulish in the 2nd century CE.
+The philosophy of Pashupata sect was systematised by Lakulish in the 2nd century CE.
 Paśu in Paśupati refers to the effect (or created world), the word designates that which is dependent on something ulterior.
 Whereas, Pati means the cause (or principium), the word designates the Lord, who is the cause of the universe, the pati, or the ruler.
 Pashupatas disapproved of Vaishnava theology, known for its doctrine servitude of Selfs to the Supreme Being, on the grounds that dependence upon anything could not be the means of cessation of pain and other desired ends.
 They recognised that those depending upon another and longing for independence will not be emancipated because they still depend upon something other than themselves.
 According to Pāśupatas, Self possesses the attributes of the Supreme Deity when it becomes liberated from the 'germ of every pain'.

 Pāśupatas divided the created world into the insentient and the sentient.
 The insentient was the unconscious and thus dependent on the sentient or conscious.
 The insentient was further divided into effects and causes.
 The effects were of ten kinds, the earth, four elements and their qualities, colour etc. The causes were of thirteen kinds, the five organs of cognition, the five organs of action, the three internal organs, intellect, the ego principle and the cognising principle.
 These insentient causes were held responsible for the illusive identification of Self with non-Self.
 Salvation in Pāśupata involved the union of the Self with God through the intellect.